LogicalMagician/1337Pad/README.md

 To decrypt the note you can open it by pressing open then select your .1337 note file and it will prompt you to enter your decryption password to decrypt the note.

-This is a good alternative to storing plaintext which may contain sensitive information you want to keep safe
+Instead of using Notepad to store your notes in plaintext, use encryption to keep your notes secure from hackers.

 IPFS: ipfs://QmWTXLLPDDDoC6LXQzWEdPvGD3oa2fw3vYc4Y9yHvUNCLe